Microcode: Benefits

 A processor's microprograms operate on a more primitive, totally different, and much more hardware-oriented architecture than the assembly instructions visible to normal programmers.
 In coordination with the hardware, the microcode implements the programmer-visible architecture.
 The underlying hardware need not have a fixed relationship to the visible architecture.
 This makes it easier to implement a given instruction set architecture on a wide variety of underlying hardware micro-architectures.

 The IBM System/360 has a 32-bit architecture with 16 general-purpose registers, but most of the System/360 implementations use hardware that implements a much simpler underlying microarchitecture; for example, the System/360 Model 30 has 8-bit data paths to the arithmetic logic unit (ALU) and main memory and implemented the general-purpose registers in a special unit of higher-speed core memory, and the System/360 Model 40 has 8-bit data paths to the ALU and 16-bit data paths to main memory and also implemented the general-purpose registers in a special unit of higher-speed core memory.
 The Model 50 has full 32-bit data paths and implements the general-purpose registers in a special unit of higher-speed core memory.
 The Model 65 through the Model 195 have larger data paths and implement the general-purpose registers in faster transistor circuits.
 In this way, microprogramming enabled IBM to design many System/360 models with substantially different hardware and spanning a wide range of cost and performance, while making them all architecturally compatible.
 This dramatically reduces the number of unique system software programs that must be written for each model.

+The Digital Equipment Corporation PDP-11 is a 16-bit architecture with eight general-purpose registers.
+It was introduced in 1970 and the basic architecture remained unchanged through the 1990s.
+Only the original machine in the series was not microcoded.
+From the years 1972 to 1976, the width of the PDP-11's underlying microprogram varied from 22 to 64 bits.
+The length of the microprogram varied from 256 to 1,024 words with longer microprogram lengths generally corresponding to narrower widths.
+The variety of microprogram widths imply that there were at least seven different implementations of the PDP-11 in just four years.

-A similar approach was used by Digital Equipment Corporation (DEC) in their VAX family of computers.
+A similar approach was used by Digital Equipment Corporation in their VAX family of computers.
 As a result, different VAX processors use different microarchitectures, yet the programmer-visible architecture does not change.

 Microprogramming also reduces the cost of field changes to correct defects (bugs) in the processor; a bug can often be fixed by replacing a portion of the microprogram rather than by changes being made to hardware logic and wiring.